On the existence of $E_{0}$-semigroups -- the multiparameter case: Introduction

-The authors, imitating the $1$-dimensional proof of Arveson, proved in \cite{Murugan_Sundar} that two $E_{0}^{P}$-semigroups are cocycle conjugate if and only if the associated product systems are isomorphic.
-Just like in the $1$-dimensional case, we can define a product system over $\Omega$ abstractly i.e. an abstract product system over $\Omega$ is a standard Borel space with structures reflecting the structures of a product system associated to an $E_{0}^{P}$-semigroup.
-Then it is natural to ask whether an abstract product system over $\Omega$ is isomorphic to a product system associated to an $E_{0}^{P}$-semigroup.
+The authors, imitating the $1$-dimensional proof of Arveson, proved in \cite{Murugan_Sundar} that two $E_0$-semigroups are cocycle conjugate if and only if the associated product systems are isomorphic.
+Just like in the $1$-dimensional case, we can define a product system over $\Omega$ abstractly, i.e. an abstract product system over $\Omega$ is a standard Borel space with structures reflecting the structures of a product system associated to an $E_0$-semigroup.
+Then it is natural to ask whether an abstract product system over $\Omega$ is isomorphic to a product system associated to an $E_0$-semigroup.
 The goal of this paper is to answer this question in the affirmative.

 The case when $P=[0,\infty)$ was first settled by Arveson using the machinery of the spectral $C^{*}$-algebra of a product system.
 The proof is technical and long.
 Later Skeide in \cite{Skeide} found a simpler proof.
-Consequently, Arveson himself found a simpler proof in \cite{Arv}.
+Arveson himself found a simpler proof in \cite{Arv}.
+We should also mention that Skeide proved in \cite{Skeide1} that the $E_0$-semigroups arising out of his construction and Arveson's construction are in fact conjugate and not just cocycle conjugate.
 Here we imitate Arveson's proof in \cite{Arv}.
 The authors in \cite{Murugan_Sundar_discrete} have done a similar analysis in the discrete setting for a finitely generated subsemigroup of $\mathbb{Z}^{d}$.
 We must mention here that this paper (and also its title) is heavily inspired by \cite{Arv}.

+We would like to thank R. Srinivasan of Chennai Mathematical Institute, the Ph.d advisor of the first author, for introducing us to the beautiful world of $E_0$-semigroups and product systems.
+We thank Partha Sarathi Chakraborty, Institute of Mathematical Sciences for his geometric insight which turned out to be crucial in proving Lemma \ref{shift}.
+We thank the anonymous referee for his/her careful reading of the earlier version of the paper and his/her suggestions which has significantly improved the readability of this paper.